khaleelmuhammad1998/Number-Cricket/README.md

 # Number Cricket
 The classic hand cricket with a little twist.

-A simple computer game written in Python for use as an experimental program for coding and learning basic AI.
-Initially written in C++ as a part of my Grade 12 Computer Science project.
+A computer game written in Python for use as an experimental program for coding and learning basic AI.
+Initially written in C++ as a part of my Grade 12 Computer Science project, this is a complete rewrite of the original code.

 Get Number Cricket from itch.io: https://khaleelmuhd1998.itch.io/numbercricket